- Overview

 Located 7 miles from Callander and 5 miles from Aberfoyle, your Eco Lodge is the perfect base for your Swim & Hike trip.
 There is a nearby café and takeaway a short walk away.

-On Day 1, meet at Stirling train station at 14.30 and you’ll be transferred to your eco lodge accommodation at Loch Katrine.
+On Day 1, meet at Glasgow train station (13.30) or Stirling train station (14.30) and you’ll be transferred to your eco lodge accommodation at Loch Katrine.
 Alternatively you can meet us at the Loch Katrine Eco-Lodges at 15.45 where there is free parking available for the trip duration if this is more convenient for you.

-On Day 5, you will be transferred back to Stirling train station or Loch Katrine Eco Lodge around 13.00 to make your journey home.
+On Day 4, you can be transferred back to Stirling or Glasgow train stations to make your journey home or you can extend your stay.

 Breakfast and lunch packs are included.